-Brass wall anchor, special brass anchor knurled with a slightly conical running internal thread of different metric thread sizes, outer surface / grooved.
+Brass wall anchor (rawl plug/dowel): a special anchor made of brass with a slightly conical internal thread of different metric thread sizes, outer surface: grooved.
 Four sizes:

-For repeated, if necessary, releasable fastening of wall holders of the WM series (metric threaded shaft).
-In very solid substrates such as concrete, lightweight concrete, clinker and limestone.
-Used also in brickwork.
-Please, if necessary, use the general information on anchor technology.
+For repeated, removable fastening of wall brackets/mounts of the WM series (metric threaded shaft).
+For use with very solid surfaces, such as concrete, lightweight concrete, clinker brick, and limestone.
+Used also in normal brickwork to some extent.
+Please refer as needed to our general information on anchor technology.

-Drill hole diameter equal to or slightly greater than the outer diameter anchor.
-Minimum depth of the borehole is calculated from sinking depth plus anchor length plus a rear clearance from 0.5 to 1 cm.
-Blow / brush out drill hole to achieve optimal adhesion.
-Oil threaded shaft in the rear, screw in metal anchors such an extent that the spreading effect happens, the shaft including brass plugs but still can be inserted easily into the borehole.
-Is the drill hole too tight ?
+Drill hole diameter equal to or slightly greater than the outer diameter of the plug/anchor.
+Minimum depth of the drilled hole is calculated from the counter-sinking depth plus the anchor length plus a rear clearance of 0.5 to 1 cm.
+Blow / brush out the drill hole to achieve optimal adhesion.
+Oil the threaded shaft at the back, screw on the metal anchor/plug such that the spreading effect just begins but that the shaft including brass plug can still be inserted effortlessly into the drilled hole.
+Is the drill hole too narrow?
 It can be widened by drilling with lateral pressure against the borehole walls.

-Then slide the wall bracket with screwed metal anchor into the drill hole, possibly also with very light hammer blows 'to adjust.'
-Insertion of WM 10080 and WM 10081 so that the anchor wall is flush with WM 08080 and other eyelets so that the wall mount survives outside to about 1 - 2 cm.
-A narrow or wide hole can be corrected by changing the pre-post spreading of the brass anchor with the threaded shaft by a little further rotating the shaft in or cut back somewhat, in the other case.
+Then slide the wall bracket with screwed metal plug/anchor into the drilled hole, possibly also with very light hammer blows 'to adjust.'
+Insertion depth of WM 10080 and WM 10081 should be such that the plug is flush with the wall; for WM 08080 and other eyelets: such that that the wall mount protrudes by about 1 - 2 cm.
+A hole that is too narrow or too wide can be corrected by changing the pre-expansion of the brass plug on the threaded shaft by turning the plug a little further onto the shaft or by screwing it back a little, in the other case.

-If the components together with anchors are inserted, then the wall bracket is rotated further into the anchor, with cross holders transversely inserted through the grooves by means of screwdriver .
-If the dowel 'spins', therefore rotates and is not 'engaged' keep, the threaded shaft at a slight angle and push the dowel side against the borehole wall and turn it until the plug engages.
-The resistance during the further screwing in then increases rapidly, crunching noises indicate a successful screwing in.
-After about 5-10 revolutions sufficient anchoring is reached, the further fastening operation depends on the kind of the wall holder (possibly support plate clamp, etc.).
+Once the components are inserted, the wall bracket is rotated further into the plug/anchor; in the case of cross mounts, use a screwdriver inserted transversely through the grooves.
+If the plug 'spins', i.e. does not "grip," hold the threaded shaft at a slight angle and press the plug laterally against the wall of the drilled hole and turn until the plug engages/grips.
+Resistance increases rapidly as the plug is further screwed in-- crunching noises indicate a successful screwing in.
+It should be sufficiently anchored after about 5-10 turns.
+The further fastening process depends on the kind of the wall bracket (where necessary, tighten support plate/clamp, etc.).

-The brass plug develops strong expansion forces in the rear, the grooved portion is therefore are not suitable or only in a very limited way for porous and brittle substrates such as sandstone, aerated concrete (ie concrete 'gas', 'Ytong'), etc. If in doubt, it is useful to not set the anchor flush, but more deeply inserted into the supporting wall layer to prevent spalling, cracks etc. Otherwise, an expansion free anchorage with composite mortar is preferable.
+The brass plug develops strong expansion forces in the rear grooved section and is therefore not suitable (or only in a very limited way) for porous and brittle surfaces such as sandstone, aerated concrete ("gas" concrete, "Ytong"), etc..
+If in doubt, it is helpful to not set the anchor flush with the surface but deeper into the supporting wall layer in order to avoid spalling, cracks, etc..
+Otherwise, an anchoring with composite mortar is preferable.